 Marsh Farm (Green Farm)

 The farm was at Stratton Green.
+1844 Mr Reynolds is given as farmer.
 Joseph Hayden was farmer here according to the 1881 census.
 The 1948 Street Directory shows Emily Baker living here, but now called Green farm.
 By 1951 it had reverted to Marsh farm as listed in the 1951 Street Directory with Holloway family in occupation.

 Pidgeon House Farm

 1796 John Beckensale, 1841-1861 Tilley family, 1881 William Chapman, 1896 Rev. Scott, 1910 Rev. Burgess, 1911 Joseph Russell, 1928-1970 John Peapell a baker is here.
 Shown on O.S.
 Maps c.1900 also shown on 1922 map as being behind Jacobs Ladder in Ermin Street.

 Believed to date back to 1602.
 1796 Enclosure Award to William Tompkins, now part of Honda Factory site was originally alongside Highworth Road.
 1880 David Broughton, 1891 Mr Goddard,1901 James Waldron, Kelly’s 1905 Directory, 1918-1931 Fred Bourton and 1939 Register shows Henry James Bourton in occupation although in 1936 Arthur Greenaway is shown on Electoral Roll.